RSDKModding/RSDKv3-Decompilation/FAQ.md

 ### Q: How do I play as Knuckles or Amy?
 A: Sonic Team implemented Knuckles and Amy in a way where they aren't playable on the decomp out of the box.
 This can be fixed via mods. **Do not ask about this in an issue, as we will not be able to help you.**
+There are also checks implemented in the engine to prevent playing as these characters on release builds and autobuilds.

 # Miscellaneous
 ### Q: Will you do a decompilation for Sonic 1/Sonic 2?